ehrpg/rules/docs/skills/overview.md

 split up these tasks into multiple actions.
 However, a trained character can use this system to get more things done faster, and possibly provide him an edge over others that did not invest into those skills.

+## Knowledge Skills

+Almost all skills allow you make knowledge checks.
+Here you don't actively perform the skill, but rather determine whether your character knows a specific information in regards to the specific skill.
+Knowledge roles always use intelligence instead of whatever main ability that skill is normally associated with.
+The player rolls to determine whether his character knows this information.
+A character can usually attempt this roll once per positive intelligence modifier, with a minimum of one roll.

+For example: Jack, a soldier, wishes to know what sorts of guns are usually mounted on a T-130 heavy tank, and whether they could be a dangered to his heavily armed landing ship.
+He rolls Heavy Weapons against a DC, but instead benefits from a high intelligence instead of perception.

+The game master should always allow a player character to learn about topics he or she doesn't know about.
+During down time it is always possible to learn new things by reading books, experimenting or by just asking the internet.
+Knowing, or not knowing, by the use of knowledge skills usually matters during action or combat.
+The T-130 will not wait until Jack has browsed the internet for the specifications of the T-130's main turrent gun.